AP Glossary

 Common questions about standalone progressive

 Sometimes.
-The slower meter rate means lower competition, so when a meter does climb, fewer other APs are competing for the play.
+The slower counter rate means lower competition, so when a counter does climb, fewer other APs are competing for the play.

 Often yes.
-Lower meter rates are usually offset by higher floors so the jackpot still feels meaningful at reset.
+Lower counter rates are usually offset by higher floors so the jackpot still feels meaningful at reset.

-Look at adjacent cabinets — if their progressive meters move when this one's doesn't (and vice versa), they're standalones.
+Look at adjacent cabinets — if their progressive counters move when this one's doesn't (and vice versa), they're standalones.
 Linked progressives all move together.

 Ready to put standalone progressive into practice?